bryal/kvasir/notes.md

 * Let definitions take symbol instead of binding.
 This would allow for easier pattern matching. symbol => bind, expression => compare.
 E.g:
     `(match x ('(a ,(@ b (+ 3 2)) ,PI) ...))` would correspond to `match x { [a, b, c] if b == 3 + 2 && c == PI => ..., }`
+* Store definitions in a stack of scopes.
+Pop scopes until the def is found, then send remaining stack along when infering

+const a 1
+const b {
+	const c 2
+	const d {
+		const e 3
+		const f c
+	}
+}